Robert Parker on La Peira

 “My colleague David Schildknecht has written about this estate, which many observers consider to be the most exciting estate in the Languedoc.”

-Hot on the heels of bottling, allocating, and shipping the La Pèira 2010s, Robert Parker published the first Wine Advocate review of the vintage, looking at the the domaine’s entry-level (3rd wine) Obriers de la Pèira.
+Hot on the heels of bottling, allocating, and shipping the La Pèira 2010s, Robert Parker published the first Wine Advocate review of the vintage, looking at the estate’s entry-level (3rd wine) Obriers de la Pèira.

 Obriers de La Pèira 2010 – 91 Points Robert Parker – Wine Advocate